sethvincent/send-action/README.md

   - managing action functions is a little simpler
   - not returning state from an action avoids triggering the `onChange` handler
   - no way to subscribe listeners, only the `onChange` handler
+  - if you use react, you'll have an easier time using unistore as it comes with a `Provider` component

 ## Contributing